A brief introduction to AI governance: A model developer's guide

 Interpretability

-Creating an ML system that is interpretable, or understandable to non-experts, is a key component for creating a governable ML system.
+Making a modeling system that is easy to understand for people who don’t know much about AI is a key part of making an AI system that can be governed.
 To create an interpretable model, the following are key considerations and best practices:

 • Simpler is often better, and you should avoid using more complex models without trying a simpler model first.
 In other words, don't use a deep neural network if a logistic regression model performs almost as well.
 In cases when a more complex model is chosen, you should document and justify why such a model is required for the business use case.